scott0000037/resonance-loom/eeg-data/README.md

 # `eeg-data/`

-This directory is intended to store the EEG data files used by the **Entropy Loom Project**.
+This directory is intended to store the EEG data files used by the **Resonance Loom Project**.

 ---